 Burnout culture continues to be the “dirty little secret” in far too many organizations.
 Everyone is feeling it (perhaps women more so than men).
 But no one wants to talk about it.

 Leaders are in a tough position.
-They may be feeling burned out themselves, while also contributing to burnout culture.
+They may be feeling burned out themselves while also contributing to burnout culture.
 Often, they don’t want to admit their own struggles for fear of being vulnerable.
 As a result, their teams also don’t want to admit their feelings.
+And eventually, employees leave.

 This creates a burnout spiral.
-And as more people leave, burnout culture accelerates.
+And as turnover increases, burnout culture accelerates.

 Dr. Geri Puleo, SPHR, SHRM-SCP, is President/CEO of Change Management Solutions, Inc. A passionate advocate for the eradication of workplace burnout, she is the creator of the research-based Burnout During Organizational Change Model (B-DOC) and is currently exploring gender differences in burnout.